ivop/frida/README.md

 ##### Runs on:
 * Linux, debian 11.6 bullseye (stable), and equivalents
-* Windows 10, and above
+* Windows 10, and later
-* macOS Catalina 10.15.7, and above
+* macOS Catalina 10.15.7, and later
 * FreeBSD 13.2
 * OpenBSD 7.2
 * NetBSD 9.3